Russian developer bets on "Manhattan sur Seine"

-So far the improbable 2.2 billion-eurodevelopment of what would be Europe's tallest buildings - eclipsing London's controversial 'Shard' skyscraper - has confounded the naysayers in overcoming preliminary hurdles.
+So far the improbable 2.2 billion-euro ($2.88 billion)development of what would be Europe's tallest buildings - eclipsing London's controversial 'Shard' skyscraper - has confounded the naysayers in overcoming preliminary hurdles.

 If the Hermitage Plaza towers, designed by British architect Norman Foster, do see the light of day, they could transform the concrete canyons of Paris's La Defense district, now nearly all offices.
 They could also spur more modern high-end residential construction in a city best-known for its grand 19th-century boulevards.